Source Print Discuss

 Created 14-01-2024

-Abstract
+Abstract #

 This proposal aims to enhance the security of gRPC APIs by implementing a Basic Authentication mechanism.
 The goal is to provide a simple yet effective way to authenticate clients accessing the APIs.

-Motivation
+Motivation #

 Security is paramount in modern systems, and implementing a reliable authentication mechanism is essential to safeguard sensitive data and resources.
 Basic Authentication offers a straightforward approach to validate client credentials and control access to gRPC services.

-Specification
+Specification #

 The proposed authentication enhancement involves implementing a middleware component within the gRPC server to handle Basic Authentication.
 The middleware will intercept incoming requests, validate the provided credentials, and allow or deny access based on the authentication outcome.

-htpasswd -bnBC 10 <username> <password>
+htpasswd -bnB <username> <password>

-• -B: Force bcrypt algorithm.
+• B: Force the use of the bcrypt algorithm.

-• password: The password you want to hash.
+• password: The password to be hashed.

 For example: